 The Arapaho National Wildlife Refuge was established in 1967 to provide waterfowl a place to nest and reproduce.
 It lies just south of Walden, accessible from Highway 125.

-Wildlife Auto Tour Route: A 6 mile loop on a well maintained dirt road.
+Scenic Drive – The Wildlife Auto Tour Route is a 6 mile loop on a well maintained dirt road.
 Drive slow for a chance to spot wildlife.
 The route takes you through meadows and marshes in a wide mountain valley.
 Closed during winter.

 Address: 53 Jackson County Rd 32, Walden